TheGeekOnSkates/palante/README.md

 * "BreakForth" (cuz Breakaway Forth doesn't sound as cool as Breakaway BASIC - a project I may pick up again someday... or not :D)
 * "Skate Forth" (which might end up being my web-based Forth - tho I may not need/want one anymore cuz someone already [beat me to it](https://brendanator.github.io/jsForth/)).

 But I'm also fluent in Spanish, and especially familiar with Caribbean (Cuban, Puerto Rican etc.) Spanish slang.
 So if you would ask me, how would you translate kingly-sounding phrases like "Let us go Forth" or "I shall go forth"... the translation is obvious.
 In "proper" Spanish, Forth would be "para adelante".
-But in some places, that get shortened to "para'delante" or (more commonly) just "pa'lante".
+But in some places, that get shortened to "pa'delante" or (more commonly) just "pa'lante".
 This of course reminds me of a few of my favorite songs: [Vamos Pa'lante!](https://www.youtube.com/watch?v=G7TDR9CpQOc), [Voy Pa'lante](https://www.youtube.com/watch?v=hK2wySMe_jc) and even [No Vuelvo Pa'tras](https://www.youtube.com/watch?v=Slng3XclDQ8) ("pa'tras" being the opposite of pa'lante - rough translation is "I'm not turning back").
 Asi que vamos pa'lante! :)

 ## Road map to version 1.0